IJHidding/Programming1Project/README.md

 this tests if the coding for the provinces is the same.
 An additional check is done on the single rowed data.
 If all three pass the data is the same and the analysis will run properly.

+Unit tests can be run using the command: `python Unittest.py` It will run three tests and as long as these come out fine the program should work.

 ### Disclaimer & Copyright
 Copyright 2020 Iwan Hidding